 Small Crustaceans.
 Brine shrimp is the common name that refers to a water animal belonging to crustaceans, which are identified by their multiple pairs of legs as well as their hard exterior shell.
 Commonly used for feeding tropical fish raised in aquariums, brine shrimp usually grows no more than 1.30 centimeters in length.
 Several varieties of brine shrimp exist, but all of them are considered to belong to a single species under a single genus (Artemis).
 They are generally characterized by their compound eyes, which are stalked, as well as their tapered bodies, which consist of a trunk to which eleven pairs of leaflike legs are attached.

 Adaptable Creatures.
-Brine shrimp are different from true shrimp, and they cannot be found in the oceans, but they can be found in many bodies of water in the world, especially inland saltwaters.
+Brine shrimp are different from true shrimp and cannot be found in the oceans but they can be found in many bodies of water in the world, especially inland salt waters.
 What is so fascinating about these crustaceans is their ability to easily adapt to fluctuations in water salinity.
-Brine shrimp can live without difficulty in a body of water which has a higher salinity level than seawater.
+Brine shrimp can live without difficulty in a body of water which has a higher salinity level than sea water.
 They also have high tolerance for a water environment which has only one tenth of the salinity found in marine waters.

 Easy Prey.
 The Great Salt Lake harbors vast windblown lines of brine shrimp, which generally occur in large numbers.
-Their small size makes them easy prey to larger water animals, and this is the reason they are not found in oceans.
+Their small size makes them easy prey to larger water animals and this is why they are not found in oceans.
 Brine shrimp can flourish in inland saline habitats, in which their predators do not live.

 Why Brine Shrimp Is An Essential Food for Tropical Fish

 A diet which consists of live baby brine shrimp has been tried and tested to be effective in raising many types of tropical fish.
 There are several reasons for baby brine